 We have audited the consolidated financial statements of Deutsche Postbank AG, Bonn, for the fiscal year January 1 to December 31, 2001, comprising the balance sheet, income statement, statement of changes in equity, cash flow statement and notes.
 The preparation and content of the consolidated financial statements are the responsibility of the Company's management board.
-Our responsibility is to express an opinion on whether the consolidated financial statements comply with the International Accounting Standards (IAS), based on our audit.
+Our responsibility is to express an opinion on whether the consolidated financial statements accounting Standards (IAS), based on our audit.

 We conducted our audit of the consolidated financial statements in accordance with German auditing requirements and German generally accepted standards for the audit of the financial statements promulgated by the Institut der Wirtschaftsprüfer (IDW), as well as in accordance with the International Standards on Auditing (ISAs).
 Those standards require that we plan and perform the audit to obtain reasonable assurance as to whether the consolidated financial statements are free of material misstatements.
 Knowledge of the business activities and the economic and legal environment of the group and evaluations of possible misstatements are taken into account in the determination of audit procedures.
 The evidence supporting the amounts and disclosures in the consolidated financial statements are examined on a test basis within the framework of the audit.
-The audit includes assessing the annual financial statements of the companies included in the consolidated financial statements, defining the basis of consolidation, and assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the consolidated financial statements.
+The audit includes assessing the annual financial statements, defining the basis of consolidation, and assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the consolidated financial statements.
 We believe that our audit provides a reasonable basis for our opinion.